apache/jena-site/source/download/__index.md

 This can be run in any servlet application container supporting Jakarta Servlet 6.0 (part of Jakarta EE version 9), such as [Apache Tomcat](https://tomcat.apache.org/index.html) 10.x or later.
-The server must be running running on the required version of Java.
+The server must be running on the required version of Java.

 ### Apache Jena Download area